Kasiett/c0323-code-solutions/html-tables/html-tables-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are the six primary HTML elements for creating tables? table,tr,td,th,thead,tbody
+- What are the six primary HTML elements for creating tables? table,tr,td,th,thead,tbody,tfoot
-- What purpose do the `thead` and `tbody` elements serve? accesibility for screen readers, search engine efficient
+- What purpose do the `thead` and `tbody` elements serve? accesibility for screen readers, search engine efficient, they help with longer tables, and help distinguish head and body  data of table
 - Give two examples of data that would lend itself well to being displayed in a table. sports score ,  stocks , students grades
 ## Notes